 1. Read the theme carefully.
 The theme is the essay’s big idea.
 It is critical that students understand the theme and begin to think about the various ways the theme has occurred throughout history.

-The following links provide outlines to previously assigned thematic essays.
+Links to Outlines!The following links provide outlines to previously assigned thematic essays.
 Read the themes and task boxes carefully before examining the outlines.
 The outlines are clear reflections of the themes and tasks.